-WASHINGTON, D.C. – National and local groups representing Appalachian citizens announced Wednesday that they will push the U.S. Environmental Protection Agency in federal court to weigh in on the documented, systematic failure of Kentucky and West Virginia to regulate harmful water pollution from mountaintop removal coal mines.
+WASHINGTON, D.C. – National and local groups representing Appalachian citizens announced they pushed the U.S. Environmental Protection Agency in federal court to weigh in.
+I mean all in on the documented, systematic failure of Kentucky and West Virginia.
+All to regulate harmful water pollution from mountaintop removal coal mines.

 As written before:

 North American Electric Reliability Corporation, or NERC, issued its latest analysis on the administration’s Clean Power Plan, examining the plan’s effects on the power grid and need for regulators to keep the lights on.